 The last and probably the most important part of creating an onboarding program is really more of an emotional thing.
 For your new hires, this is their first experience of the company and you get to set the expectation of what is going to be like working at the company.
 And, frankly, what you expect of them as well.
 In sales, you can work in a lot of different places and you can make money.
 So, your reps have to have a strong reason they should come and give their best every day at your company.

 Those are the basics of creating an onboarding program.
 Hopefully, you found this useful.
 Feel free to leave comments below.
 Thank you, and have a great day.

 What factors determine if an onboarding program is successful?
 Shawn Fowler shares with us three of the most important aspects to sales enablement success!

-Looking for more ideas to developing your sales team?
+Need help developing cross-generational sales teams?
 We’ve got you covered in our new eBook!